adloky/smalls/french-classic-b-mbm.md

 ### (74)8: McCutcheon Deviations   --   ? ? ????   \* (Cyrus Lakdawala)

-FEN: rnb1k2r/ppp2ppp/4pn2/3q2B1/1b1P4/2N5/PPP2PPP/R2QKBNR w KQkq - 0 1
+**5.--**<fen value="rnb1k2r/ppp2ppp/4pn2/3q2B1/1b1P4/2N5/PPP2PPP/R2QKBNR w KQkq - 0 5"/>

 In this chapter, White's sense of practicality outruns desire.
 When an opponent sidesteps a much desired theoretical fight, our feeling is similar to traveling to a conference at great expense, hoping to hear the speaker expound and dispense life-changing wisdom, but instead, he only wants to discuss the weather.
 FIDE should create some kind of a regulatory commission which levies stiff penalties on those who maliciously ruin our French joy by dodging theoretical lines (the last refuge of the unbooked opponent), entering variants of the Exchange French.
 In this chapter, we look for ways to lend dynamism to otherwise drab proceedings, to try and make a fight of it, even when White desires the exact opposite.
-In the above diagram, we cross White's intent with the dynamic 5...Qxd5, which leads to strange hybrid positions of Scandinavian and Burn French.
+In the above diagram, we cross White's intent with the dynamic 5...Qxd5, which leads to strange hybrid positions of Scandinavian and Burn French.<skip/>

-We also look at oddball/surprise attempts by White to dodge sharp theoretical lines. --- In most of these cases, White may be fooling himself or herself, believing a contaminated thing to be pure.
-Rest assured that White is lucky to equalize in most of the theoretical dodges.
+We also look at oddball/surprise attempts by White to dodge sharp theoretical lines.

+In most of these cases, White may be fooling himself or herself, believing a contaminated thing to be pure.
+Rest assured that White is lucky to equalize in most of the theoretical dodges.<fenend/>

 ### (75)Kovalevskaya, E.   --   Volkov, S. 53: Russian League, Togliatti  2003   0-1   C12 (Cyrus Lakdawala)